Red Frangipani is a flowering shrub or small tree native to seasonally dry areas in Central America, extending from Mexico to Panama.

 Coconut cocktail (photo by Manuel Willer from Pixabay)

-The red frangipani's contribution to the world of perfumery is significant.
-A fragrant waxlike substance, known as an essence concrète, is extracted from its flowers using a volatile solvent, typically hexane.
+Essential oil - The red frangipani contributes significantly to perfumery.
+A fragrant wax-like substance, known as an essence concrète, is extracted from its flowers using a volatile solvent, typically hexane.
 This substance is then washed with alcohol and concentrated into 'Frangipani oil'.
-The resulting oil, with its strong and lingering rosy odour, is a prized ingredient in fine perfumery.
-It is particularly valued in heavy-Oriental floral perfumes, such as 'Coco', 'Mystere', and 'Sweet Courrèges', adding a unique and exotic note to these scents.

 Grows naturally in sub-humid to humid subtropical and tropical climates, generally in frost-free areas with annual lows of 11 to 25°C, annual highs of 22 to 37°C, annual rainfall of 400 to 3500 mm and a dry season of 9 months or less.

 New plants are started from seed or cuttings.
 Cuttings are preferred because they readily and quickly strike the root, and the flower colour is the same as the parent plant, which may not be the case in seed-raised plants due to cross-pollination.
-Cuttings should be 50 to 80 cm (1.6 to 2.6 ft) long and left for two weeks in the shade to dry, which improves their strike rate or readiness to root.
+Cuttings should be 50 to 80 cm (1.6 to 2.6 ft) long and left in the shade for two weeks to dry, which improves their strike rate, or readiness to root.

 The latex is very irritating to some people's skin after prolonged contact and may cause burning and blistering.
 Taken internally, it is a powerful laxative and can cause increased urination, diarrhoea, and gastroenteric irritation in large amounts.